shuup/shuup-guide/source/products.rst

 variations, and customers should be able to choose from these different available options when adding products to their cart.

-Shoop provides two different types of product variations, `simple variations` and `variable variations`.
+Shuup provides two different types of product variations, `simple variations` and `variable variations`.

 Simple Variations